tnguyen606-cs/AI-ExpenseApp/README.md

 <br/>
 <h2>🚀 Release Notes</h2>

-  1. Created **Login/Register** pages
+  1. Created **Login/Register** feature pages
   2. Set up a **Database** and Stored User Data with SQLAlchemy
   3. Created **User Authentication** to keep passwords and information safe using `BCrypt Algorithm`
   4. Implemented **TOTP 2FA** with **Google Authenticator** in Python and Flask when logging in
-  5. Created **User Account** with Profile picture where user can update their info
+  5. Created **User Account** feature with Profile picture where user can update their info
-  6. Created **Add Expense** option in navbar so that user can now add a new expense
+  6. Created **Add Expense** feature in navbar so that user can now add a new expense
-  7. Created **Table view of Expenses** in homepage contains the list of all transactions with datetime
+  7. Created **Table view of Expenses** feature in homepage contains the list of all transactions with datetime
-  8. Created **Expense Details** where user can review expense's details
+  8. Created **Expense Details** feature where user can review expense's details
-  9. Created **Edit/Delete** option so that user can now edit/delete an existing expense
+  9. Created **Edit/Delete** feature so that user can now edit/delete an existing expense
-  10. Created **Pagination** for pages
+  10. Created **Pagination** feature for pages
   11. Sending **SMS via the Twilio API**.
 Message will be sent out when users register new account, update account info, add/edit/delete an expense.
+  12. Created **Budget Goal** feature where user can now create a new saving goal

 <!-- DOCUMENTATION -->
 <br/>